sixman9/firstGradle/README.markdown

-If gradle is on your classpath, type 'gradle tasks', esle try, 'gradlew tasks'.
+If gradle is on your classpath, type 'gradle tasks', else try, 'gradlew tasks'.